barryclark/jekyll-now/cloudnativelondon/promote.md

 {% include stripe-donate-test.html %}
 {% endif %}

 Once received, we will follow up on your content to share.

-## Example events
+Here are past examples:

 > [**Helm Summit**](https://events.linuxfoundation.org/events/helm-summit-2019/) is taking place in Amsterdam, Netherlands on September 11-12.
 Use HELM19B20 for a 20% discount off the ticket price.